 3 Days in Seattle

 We first visited Seattle in 2014 and fell madly in love with the city.
 It truly has everything–tons of parks, cute neighborhoods, a big tech scene, bodies of water, gorgeous mountains, islands, professional sports teams, and so much more!
-After a year and a half of living here, we have explored so much of what this wonderful city has to offer and still find ourselves in awe of our new home.
-We’ve put together a 3 day Seattle itinerary and guide that includes our favorite must-see attractions, coffee shops, and restaurants, perfect for first-timers to Seattle (or Seattleites looking for ideas for their next weekend adventure).
+After two and a half years living here, we have explored so much of what this wonderful city has to offer and still find ourselves in awe of our new home.
+We’ve put together an itinerary for 3 days in Seattle that includes our favorite must-see attractions, coffee shops, and restaurants, perfect for first-timers to Seattle (or Seattleites looking for ideas for their next weekend adventure).
 It’s a very busy itinerary, but it will give you a chance to experience everything that makes Seattle special, and make you fall in love just like we did.

 Have questions about Seattle?
 Send us a message on Instagram!
 We’re always happy to help 🙂 And if you’re looking for more Seattle ideas, check out our 10 page Seattle Bucket List loaded with the best spots in town!